QasimKhan5x/Semantic-Scholar-Property-Graph-Neo4j/README.md

 ### Data Transformation

-Run the `etl.ipynb` Jupyter notebook to create necessary files from the dataset.
+Run the `notebooks/etl.ipynb` Jupyter notebook to create necessary files from the dataset.
 Initially, `all_data.csv` will be used.

 #### Skipping Keyword Creation